 Marc Triaureau is the CFO at Voxiva, a global pioneer in delivering interactive mobile health services and leverages the world’s 5 billion mobile phones to communicate, interact, and engage people to help them live healthier lives.
 Voxiva is recognized by Fast Company as one of the 50 Most Innovative Companies in the world for its leadership in pioneering mobile health solutions, and ranked #3 on the list of most innovative companies in the mobile industry.
 Prior to joining Voxiva, Marc held multiple financial leadership roles with companies in software technology and professional service sectors, including Diligence, an international business intelligence consulting firm; Get Well Network, a US-based interactive patient software firm; and Cataligent, an enterprise project management ASP software spin-off of Arthur D. Little.
 Marc holds a Bachelor’s in Finance from the University of Connecticut, a Master’s in Finance from Colorado State University and an MBA from INSEAD in France.

 Pat Zerega, a corporate responsibility consultant, is the former director of corporate responsibility for the Evangelical Lutheran Church in America.
-Trained as a rehabilitation counselor, Pat has worked with people with disabilities within the manufacturing industry as well as developing programs for people living with HIV.
+She is responsible for advocacy in the area of corporate social responsibility to the corporate world and broader society.
+In addition, she serves as Senior Director of Shareholder advocacy at Mercy Investment Services, Inc. Previously, she was a private practice counselor for two years, served as Director of the AIDS Interfaith Care Teams for the Christian Associates of Southwest Pennsylvania, and the Director of the Christian Service Department of the Archdiocese of Detroit.
+Pat has worked with people with disabilities within the manufacturing industry as well as developing programs for people living with HIV.
 She continues to focus on issues surrounding supply chains, HIV and globalization.